Skip to main content

 The biochemical precursor molecule used to make sex hormones like progesterone and testosterone is called pregnenolone.
 During periods of high stress, the body can “steal” pregnenolone to manufacture more cortisol, a phenomenon known as the “pregnenolone steal” or “cortisol shunt.”
 This can lead to a relative deficiency in progesterone, which is needed to balance the effects of estrogen, potentially exacerbating symptoms of estrogen dominance.

-Furthermore, elevated levels send a direct signal to the hypothalamus to slow down the HPT axis.
+Furthermore, elevated cortisol levels send a direct signal to the hypothalamus to slow down the HPT axis.
 From a physiological perspective, this makes sense; a body under immense stress should not be focused on high-energy metabolic processes.

 High cortisol can suppress the release of Thyroid-Stimulating Hormone (TSH) from the pituitary and can also impair the conversion of inactive T4 to active T3 in the peripheral tissues.
 This means that chronic stress, often compounded by a poor diet lacking in stress-resilience nutrients like magnesium and vitamin C, can directly induce a state of functional hypothyroidism.